Fine pixel pitch LED displays might be the next big thing. And it’s not just about hype either.

 Basically, pixel pitch is all about how close pixels are to each other, in millimeters.
 Fine pixel pitch LED displays have only a tiny space between pixels.
 Since pixels get placed really close together, you’ve got more of them, so the screen resolution is higher.
 Therefore image quality’s great even if someone’s standing nose to the screen.
 Which means your digital signage content rocks.

-What’s the difference between a fine pixel pitch LED and traditional LED displays?
+Fine pixel pitch LED or traditional LED displays?

 It’s all about your use case.
 Because you don’t need fine pixel pitch everywhere.
 Sometimes it’s fine to have a bigger distance between pixels.
 For instance in huge digital signage installations in places like stadiums or Times Square.
 There it’s perfectly acceptable to use traditional (and cheaper) LED screens where you don’t need such a high resolution.